jupyterlab/jupyterlab/docs/source/developer/extension_points.rst

       ]
     }

-Shortuts added to the settings system will be editable by users.
+Shortcuts added to the settings system will be editable by users.

 Launcher